4o4R/gymnasticonV2/README.md

 Use this when you already have Raspberry Pi OS on the device, or when you want Raspberry Pi OS Bookworm support for Pi 5.

 **Prerequisites**
-- Raspberry Pi OS Buster Lite (Zero/Zero W/Zero 2 W/3/4) or Bookworm Lite (Pi 5).
+- Raspberry Pi OS Legacy (Buster) for Zero/Zero W, Raspberry Pi OS (Bullseye/Bookworm) for Zero 2 W/3/4/5.
 - SSH access and internet connectivity on the Pi.

 **Steps**